Best Jump Rope of 2021

 Why You Should Trust Us

 Our Lead Tester Austin Palmer and Review Editor Ross Patton hopped right on this review when it came down the line.
 Ross is a lifelong athlete and has competed in several sports that require rigorous off-season cross-training such as ski racing.
 In his adulthood, he has spent a decade in winter sports product research and development with a Bachelor of Science from the University of Nevada, Reno to back it up.
-Also a lifelong athlete, Austin grew up playing flag football, soccer, tennis and wrestled and can still double under crisscross a jump rope to this day.
+Also a lifelong athlete, Austin grew up playing flag football, soccer, tennis, and wrestled — and can still double under crisscross a jump rope to this day.
 Having tested hundreds of products for 15 years between the two of them, you can trust that these two are beyond qualified to distinguish well-made products from shoddy ones.

 After buying the top jump ropes on the market, we initiated our extensive test plan.
 We began by taking several measurements and carefully inspecting each model for design strengths or weaknesses.
-Then our team of product testers and athletes used each one exhaustively, hopping and skipping for thousands of reps and compared the overall feel and performance of every rope in our review.
+Then our team of product testers and athletes used each one exhaustively, hopping and skipping for thousands of reps and comparing the overall feel and performance of every rope in our review.

 Analysis and Test Results